-A student's account can be turned over to The NC Department of Revenue Debt Setoff Program if a student owes Wake Tech a debt of $50 or more and the account has been delinquent for more than 90 days.
+A student's account can be turned over to The NC Department of Revenue Debt Setoff Program if a student owes the college a debt of $50 or more and the account has been delinquent for more than 90 days.

 Once an account has been placed with the Debt Setoff Program, it will remain with the NC Department of Revenue until the debt has been paid in full or no longer meets the requirements.

 Withdrawing from or dropping a course does not negate a student's financial responsibility for tuition and fees.
 A 25% penalty is incurred when a class is dropped without adding a class first.
 A student is financially responsible for 100% of tuition and fees when he or she withdraws from a class after the drop/add period.